steveAllen0112/CommandLine/PITCHME.md

 +++

-(It used to be the ONLY way, for screen-based systems.
-Punch cards will not be discussed.)
+It used to be the ONLY way, for screen-based systems.

 ---